Working with Embedded Wizard: Creating projects

 In its simplest form an Embedded Wizard project consists of two files, the .EWP project main file and one .EWU unit file.
 The .EWS file is not obligatory.
 If it is missing, Embedded Wizard Studio will start with an empty workspace.

-All files contain human readable ASCII text.
+All files contain human readable UTF-8 encoded text.
 You can thus easily compare the files and store them in your preferred version control system (VCS).
 You can even edit the files by using an external text editor.